anwarmamat/cmsc330spring18-public/p3b/README.md

 Ground Rules and Extra Info
 ---------------------------
 This is **NOT** a pair project.
 You must work on this project alone as with most other CS projects.
 See the Academic Integrity section for more information.

+For this project, post questions using the `Project 3` folder on Piazza.

 In your code, you may use **any** non-imperative standard library functions (with the exception of printing), but the ones that will be useful to you will be found in the [`Pervasives` module][pervasives doc] and the [`List` module][list doc].
 Note that the `List` module has been disallowed in previous projects, but in the case of this project and projects going forward it will be allowed.